Fangio Buyse: Manager

 Due to Corona and the stop of the Championship in Luxembourg he moved to his home country to join KMSK Deinze.

+Technical Director

-After a 1 year stay he received an offer from Saudi Professional League Abha Club to become technical director.
+After a 1-year stay in Deinze he received an offer from Saudi Professional League Abha Club to become technical director.

 At his arrival on 15 October the team was in the last place with only 4 points in 7 games.

+Abha Club after all they remained in the highest league.
+Also for the season 2022-23 an easy stay in the league was secured fast.